-The Florida Chamber Foundation estimates more than 5.4 million new residents will call Florida home by 2030.
-In fact, Florida has officially surpassed New York as the third most populous state in the nation.
-That means there will be approximately four to five million new Florida drivers commuting on our roads.
-Along with the 112 million visitors that come to our state each year, it’s estimated that there will be more than 150 million daily vehicle miles added to Florida roads by 2030.
+The Florida Chamber Foundation estimates more than 26 million residents are expected to call Florida home by 2030.
+In fact, Florida is the third most populous state in the nation.
+That means there will be approximately three million new Florida drivers commuting on our roads.
+Along with the more than 126 million visitors that came to Florida last year, it’s estimated that there will be more than three million daily vehicle miles added to Florida roads by 2030.

 In addition to highways, Florida also moves people and goods along a complex system of railways, seaports, airports and space ports, all interconnected to provide services and goods that grow our economy.
 Whether it’s the more than 1,000 miles of coastlines and more than 3,000 miles of highways, Florida’s transportation infrastructure relies on capable investments in order to keep our economy flowing and keep Floridians safe.

 State and private-sector investments in Florida’s transportation infrastructure are vital for future economic growth in the global trade sector.
 Transportation and infrastructure needs also require special training for intermodal transportation and logistics jobs so Florida’s workforce is prepared to accommodate Florida’s growing population.